Mortimer333/Dito/README.md

 ```

 ## Lify cycle
 In the previous example, you can see, that I've used method called `init` inside the `ElementOne` class.
-It's one of the few "event" calls during the life cycle of the components:
+It's one of the few "event calls" during the life cycle of the components:
 - **prepare** - called before any preparation of the `DitoElement` constructor but after `HTMLElement` constructor was called
-- **init** - called only once per component instance, before its first render
+- **init** - called only once per component instance - before its first render
-- **beforeRender** - called each time before render of component was started
+- **beforeRender** - called each time the render of component is about to start
 - **afterRender** - called each time render finishes (successfully or not), as first argument it accepts result for the render

 # Template language